 If you or a loved is suffering from Suboxone or Subutex addiction, contact Pathways Recovery, in Sacramento, CA, right away.
 We will work with you, your physician and your family to determine a treatment plan that covers Suboxone and original opioid addictions.

 Pathways Recovery is a prestigious detox treatment center that services the greater area of Sacramento.
 Here at Pathways Recovery, in Sacramento, CA, we know how hard it is to start the road to recovery from drug addiction and alcohol addiction while having compassion and patience for those recovering.
 We have many services to cater to each individual in regards to their lifestyle and budget.
-Our detox treatment center is made to make everyone feel safe and at home with many of our services, including opiate detox treatment
+Our detox treatment center is made to make everyone feel safe and at home with many of our services, including opiate detox treatment.

 Contact us today for further information over our services and see which one fits for you or a loved one.
-Don’t think you are lone; we are here to help you on your road to recovery.
+Don’t think you are alone; we are here to help you on your road to recovery.